Eastern blue-tongued lizard: Reptile ticks

-Blue tongued lizards can be attacked by reptile ticks which attach under their scales or inside of their ear canal.
+Blue tongued lizards can be attacked by reptile ticks which attach under their scales or inside the ear canal.
 These reptile ticks do not cause paralysis and do not latch onto mammals, only onto reptiles.
 Other than ticks, mites and nematode worms are also parasites to the eastern blue tongue.

 Other predators

 Blue tongues fall prey to large snakes and large predatory birds.
-The large snakes include the mulga snake (Pseudechis australis), the red bellied black snake, the black headed python (Aspidites malanocephalus), and the eastern brown snake The large predatory birds include the laughing kookaburras and brown falcons.
-Eastern blue tongued lizards can also be eaten by feral dogs and cats.
+The large snakes include the mulga snake (Pseudechis australis), the red bellied black snake, the black-headed python (Aspidites malanocephalus), and the eastern brown snake.
+The large predatory birds include the laughing kookaburras and brown falcons.
+Eastern blue-tongued lizards can also be eaten by feral dogs and cats.
 Other predators of the eastern blue tongue include goannas, dingoes, and domestic cats and dogs.

 Behavior and physiology

 Tiliqua scincoides scincoides show very little aggression and are said to be docile and shy.
-The eastern blue tongued lizard has a blue tongue in order to scare off potential predators.
-When predators approach the lizard, it opens its mouth and sticks out its blue tongue to warn off predators showing that it may be distasteful.
-The lizards also hiss, which adds fear to any potential predators.
+The eastern blue-tongued lizard has a blue tongue in order to scare off potential predators.
+When predators approach the lizard, it opens its mouth and sticks out its blue tongue to warn them off by showing that it may be distasteful.
+The lizards also hiss, inflate and lunge, which may evoke fear in any potential predator.

 Many methods have been explored in order to best categorize lizards as male or female.
-Lizard sex can be determined non invasively by measuring head width, snout-vent length, weight, and trunk length.
-Specifically, ratios of head width to snout-vent length and head width to trunk length can be calculated to determine the sex of the blue tongued eastern lizard.
+Lizard sex can be determined non-invasively by measuring head width, snout-vent length, weight, and trunk length.
+Specifically, ratios of head width to snout-vent length and head width to trunk length can be calculated to determine the sex of the eastern blue-tongued lizard.

-Studies have been done that show that reptiles are capable of feeling human like feelings such as anxiety and pleasure among other emotions.
+Studies have shown that reptiles are capable of displaying human-like feelings, such as anxiety and pleasure among other emotions.